 Erythrocyte Sedimentation Rate (ESR) is a cheap, helpful way we can measure for inflammation in the body.
 Although it won’t tell us where inflammation is coming from specifically, it does confirm its presence.
 I often run this test to track disease progression as well as treatment effectiveness.

 Testing for Inflammation

 Inflammation is an immunological response.
 We can measure inflammation in a person’s body through various tests.
 One test for inflammation is Erythrocyte Sedimentation Rate (ESR).
-Click here to learn about some of the others.

 What is ESR

 Erythrocyte Sedimentation Rate, or ESR is a measurement with which red blood cells (RBC) settle in saline or plasma .
 ESR increases with inflammation, to testing it in the blood gives us a quantitative measurement of inflammation throughout the body.

 ESR is Non-Specific